Which are the best PEMF Machines?

 Missing a week or two when you’re traveling may be inevitable (if you don’t take it with you).
 But while just two days a week also has some value, it won’t lead to the kind of systemic change and protection that you ought to expect.

-10. Customer Service
+11. Customer Service

 Far more important, in our experience, is how a manufacturer handles all client requests, including justified requests for return and repairs under warranty.
 Equally important is whether it tries to make out-of-warranty repairs and replacements as easy and affordable for the customer as possible.
 Those promoting right of return are often unhelpful on all counts.

-11. Future-proofing and Value for Money
+12. Future-proofing and Value for Money

 As you try to make sense of this crazy market, it’s worth bearing in mind that much of what you see online is misleading and sometimes pure rubbish.
-Some of the highest visibility PEMF machines (some of whom show stunning levels of ignorance about how PEMF works) use a vast range of marketing ploys to make their products look worthwhile.
+Some of the highest visibility PEMF companies (some of whom show stunning levels of ignorance about how PEMF works) use a vast range of marketing ploys to make their products look worthwhile.
 Unless you know a bit about online marketing or the PEMF industry, it won’t be obvious.

 The PEMF devices with the worst reputations are often among the most aggressive marketers, appearing high in online search results by arranging listings in “review” articles by supposedly objective online publications, with titles such as “5 Best PEMF Therapy Devices & How to Choose One”, or another prominent website: “5 best PEMF therapy devices: Products and more”.
 They look plausible.
 They claim to be objective.
 They appear to be run by medical professionals.
+They talk with authority.
 They each assess several different manufacturers’ products, so surely they’re independent and trustworthy?

 In actual fact, they’re financed by paid affiliate shopping links (that either go directly to Amazon listings or direct to the manufacturer) and often by other sales-linked incentives.
 Some of the worst manufacturers also have agreements with major catalog resellers with large marketing budgets.
-Even medical websites and those that appear to be specialists in advising people on emf protection work in the same or a similar way.
+Even medical websites and those that appear to be specialists in emf protection work in the same or a similar way.

 It doesn’t have to be like this.
 There are various well-respected, well-manufactured systems sold by companies that don’t try to convince you that they’re something different from what they really are.